 1. Master of Public Health

+Concurrent with the program, fellows obtain a MPH degree at the Colorado School of Public Health.
+The Colorado School of Public Health has a strong focus on rural health, American Indian/Alaska Native health and chronic disease prevention.
 All enrollees in the NRSA fellowship are expected to enter the MPH Program, unless they already possess that degree or its equivalent.
-The MPH in the new collaborative Colorado School of Public Health offers many opportunities for a well-rounded public health education as well as specialization in concentration areas such as: biostatistics, community & behavioral health, environmental & occupational health, epidemiology, and health systems, management & policy.
-A generalist path is also available where students can take additional focus area electives in global health, health communications, infectious diseases, public health informatics, nutrition and exercise, public health policy, health disparities, aging, and maternal/child health.
-Forty-two hours of required and elective course work is necessary along with completion of either a Masters Project or a practicum consisting of at least 120 field hours of service at an approved site.
+The MPH offers many opportunities for a well-rounded public health education as well as specialization in concentration areas such as biostatistics, community & behavioral health, environmental & occupational health, epidemiology, health systems, management & policy, maternal/child health, global health and health services research.
+Forty-two hours of required and elective course work is necessary along with completion of a capstone project and a practicum.

-2. Individual Research & EBHC Workshop
+2. Individual Research

-Well-established research mentorships are available with active researchers in generalist disciplines and other departments or divisions in the School of Medicine.
-Areas of active research include: delivery of childhood and adult immunizations, improving outcomes of chronic physical and mental health problems in adults and children, injury epidemiology, smoking cessation, management of acute problems in primary care, clinical preventive medicine, and evaluation of primary care and long-term care delivery systems.
-Fellows will be encouraged either to join established researchers in ongoing research projects or to pursue areas of unique interest with the assistance of their mentor(s).
+Well-established research mentorships are available with active researchers in generalist disciplines and other departments or divisions in the School of Medicine and School of Public Health.
+Areas of active research include: delivery of childhood and adult immunizations, chronic physical and mental health problems in children and adults, injury epidemiology, drug abuse, obesity prevention and treatment, management of acute problems in primary care, and health disparities.
+Fellows are encouraged either to join established researchers in ongoing research projects or to pursue areas of unique interest with the assistance of their mentor(s).
 Fellows present their ongoing work at a weekly fellowship research conference.

-3. Clinical Practice
+4. Clinical Practice